janchristopherbuen/technical-seo-portfolio/project-technical-audit/project-site-architecture-audit/site-architecture-report.md

 | Level 2     | 398   |
 | Level 3     | 0     |

-## Analysis
+### Analysis

-Most pages exist at **crawl depth level 2**, meaning they are accessible within two clicks from the homepage.
+The majority of pages exist at **crawl depth level 2**, meaning they are accessible within two clicks from the homepage.

-Best practice recommendations suggest keeping important pages within three clicks from the homepage.
+Best practice recommendations for site architecture suggest that important pages should remain within **three clicks from the homepage**.

-The current structure meets this guideline and supports efficient crawling.
+This website meets that guideline and demonstrates an efficient crawl path.

 ---

 # 4. Internal Linking Observations

-The site uses category pages to distribute internal links to product pages.
+Internal linking primarily flows from category pages to product pages.

-Benefits of this structure include:
+Benefits of this architecture include:

+* efficient distribution of internal link equity
-* efficient crawl paths for search engines
+* improved crawl efficiency
-* logical site hierarchy
+* logical content organization
-* improved discoverability of deeper pages

-However, deeper pages may receive fewer internal links, which could impact crawl frequency.
+However, deeper product pages may receive fewer internal links compared to category pages.

+Strengthening internal links to high-value pages can further improve discoverability.

 ---